Five ways living in the country can give you a huge boost in your health by reducing daily stress levels.

 The research and studies cited within this piece surely serve to validate what many of us have suspected, or inherently known: that a slower-paced life spent close to nature is a healthier and happier life indeed.

 Are you looking for the right piece of land to start your country life?
-View available rural properties throughout the South in Florida, Georgia, Alabama, Louisiana, Mississippi and Texas on our parent company's website, RaydientPlaces.com.
+View available rural properties from Florida to Texas on our parent company's website, RaydientPlaces.com.